How to Clean a Wine Decanter (Pro Tips from a Sommelier)

 7. Rinse thoroughly at least 3–4 times with warm water

-If your decanter is really cloudy, you can repeat or let it soak a bit longer.
-But honestly?
-I’ve rarely needed more than one round.
+If your decanter is really cloudy, you can repeat or let it soak a bit longer, I sometimes leave them overnight for that extra shine.
+But honestly, I’ve rarely needed more than one round.

 I’ve been using it on my decanters for years with zero issues.
-No cloudiness, no etching, no weird textures.
+No cloudiness, no etching, no weird textures or flavors left behind.
 Just clear, happy glass.

 What About Decanter Brushes and Beads?

 Don’t get me wrong, decanting beads and flexible brushes have their place.
-I still use beads for light daily cleanings if I’m in a rush.
+I still use brushes for light daily cleanings if I’m in a rush.
 They work okay for swishing around light sediment.

 But for stubborn stains?
 Espresso cleaner wins every time.

-I’ve snapped more than I care to admit trying to shove them around tight necks.
+Decanter brushes I won’t lie to you, I’ve snapped more than I care to admit trying to shove them around tight necks.
 Plus, they never quite reach the base’s curves.
-And cheap brushes can shed bristles… which then float around inside your next bottle of Burgundy.
+And cheap brushes can shed bristles which then float around inside your next bottle of Burgundy.

 No thanks.